dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
  do you pretty much
-oil didn't get a 200-foot pool yeah well if that if
+oil didn't get a 200-foot pool well if that if

 **Matt:**
- yeah if that's a bit didn't
+ yes if that's a bit didn't
-need to be 200 but yeah so like a hundred 200 foot pole you could do that telescopic and have the camera on it the point is is what is he trying to do sure right and then we figure out what the solution is and ninety percent of the time it's not a drone right certain most use case that you have for drones right now are mostly novelty type stuff like getting a cool picture somewhere right but for like an industrial use case it's not quite there yet yeah it'll be there of course it's just just let you know what warp drive will be here too but I'm not gonna invest water
+need to be 200 but so like a
+hundred 200 foot pole you could do that telescopic and have the camera on it the point is what is he trying to do sure right and then we figure out what the solution is and ninety percent of the time it's not a drone right certain most use case that you have for drones now are mostly novelty type stuff like getting a cool picture somewhere but for like an industrial use case it's not quite there yet it'll be there of course it's just let you know what warp drive will be here too but I'm not gonna invest water